 How Digital Cable Service Compares to Fiber Optic Networks

-Today's television service providers have expanded the limits of technology, offering multiple options for their customers.
-The downside to the wide range of choices customers now have is that they need to be educated in how each type of delivery system works, as well as each one's advantages and drawbacks.
+Today's TV service providers have expanded the limits of technology, offering multiple options for their customers.
+The downside to the wide range of choices customers now have is that they need to be educated on how each type of delivery system works, as well as each one's advantages and drawbacks.
 Two of the most popular information delivery methods are digital cable and fiber optic cable.

 SEE ALSO: What Options Do I Have For Cable TV?